dclive/AsusB450M-II_Ryzen5600X_Hackintosh/README.md

 - 1TB NVME [HP EX920]
 - Generic EVGA 550W PSU
 - Phanteks Enthoo Evolv MATX Tempered Glass Case.
 - I do not use wifi or bluetooth on this machine in any capacity; you're on your own.
 I strongly suggest Broadcom/Fenvi.
-You'll need to map that port, depending on where you plug in the wireless/BT adapter.
-Note with Sonoma you'll probably want to flip to Intel BT/Wifi.
-Haven't tried with this motherboard / cannot provide support.
+You'll need to map that (USB) port, depending on where you plug in the wireless/BT adapter.
+Yes, this means even when the BT/Wifi module is on an M2 slot in the motherboard, it still uses a USB "port" of the 15 permitted.

 **Working**